brettz9/intl-dom/README.md

 directly queried by the calling code, but is instead referenced within `body` messages (through `{~aName}`-type syntax).

-Note that this section does not allow nested keys as with the "richNested" style.
-It instead expects the "rich" format (see "Message styles").

 An example might look like this:

 ```json